-eutectoid alloy presented above is thought to be a result of microstructural changes along the lines of previous reports in the literature [21,22].
-We note here that a similar creep response was also observed for the off-eutectoid two-phase alloys.
+The increase in the creep rate beyond the minimum for the eutectoid alloy presented above is thought to be a result of microstructural changes along the lines of previous reports in the literature [18], [19].
+We note here that a similar creep response was also observed for the offeutectoid alloys.
 Common to all three alloys is the presence of a rather large fraction of the lamellar microstructure and changes associated with it are believed to be responsible for the increase in strain rate beyond the minimum.
-In general, the strength and creep resistance at high temperature of lamellar materials strongly depend on the lamellar spacing [23,24], and on the lamellar orientation with respect to the loading axis [25].
-Lamellar orientation to the loading axis is of minor importance in the present case since polycrystalline, non-textured as-cast alloys are being investigated.
-An increase in lamellar spacing can lead to a decrease in high temperature strength and creep resistance by at least three distinct microscopic mechanisms [24]: a) lamellar coarsening enables a longer dislocation glide distance within a lamella, b) the shear stress to bow out dislocations trapped at the interface decreases with increasing lamellar spacing [26], and c) the ability to operate Frank-Read sources is easier in coarser lamellae.
+In general, the strength and creep resistance at high temperature of lamellar materials strongly depend on the lamellar spacing [20], [21] and on the lamellar orientation with respect to the loading axis [22].
+Lamellar orientation to the loading axis is of minor importance in the present case since a polycrystalline, non-textured as-cast material is investigated here.
+An increasing lamellar spacing can lead to a decrease in high temperature strength and creep resistance by at least three distinct microscopic mechanisms [21]: a) lamellar coarsening enables a longer dislocation glide distance within a lamella, b) the shear stress to bow out dislocations trapped at the interface decreases with increasing lamellar spacing [23], and c) the ability to operate Frank-Read sources is easier in coarser lamellae.
 Coarsening of a lamellar microstructure can be continuous or discontinuous depending on the test temperature and applied stress.
-For example, in the case of fully lamellar Ti-Al alloys, discontinuous coarsening of the lamellar microstructure is observed at lower stress levels [27], whereas at higher stresses, deformation-induced spheroidization occurs [28].
+For example, in the case of fully lamellar Ti-Al alloys, discontinuous coarsening of the lamellar microstructure is observed at lower stress levels [24], whereas at higher stresses, deformation-induced spheroidization occurs [25].
 In both cases, the deterioration in the lamellar microstructure is reported to be the major reason for an increase in creep rate.

-Thus, the evolution of lamellar spacing as a function of time and strain in the Fe-61Al alloy was determined by measuring the average lamellar spacing, λ , after various times of thermal exposure and mechanical loading, respectively.
-An increase in average lamellar spacing was recognized and confirms that coarsening takes place during creep (Table 2).
+Thus, the evolution of lamellar spacing as a function of time and strain was determined by measuring the average lamellar spacing λ after various times of thermal exposure and mechanical loading, respectively.
+An increase in average lamellar spacing reveals that coarsening takes place during creep (Table 2).